 Many of the world’s great cities are broken and depressed.
 Their luster has been lost and their people do what’s right in their own eyes.
 The choice for those of us who know and love God is we can retreat or we can rebuild.

 At other times, God calls his people to rebuild.
 Nineveh needed Jonah.
 Jerusalem needed Nehemiah.
-And Rome needed Paul, even when he knew that suffering awaited.
+And Rome needed Paul, so he went — even when he knew that suffering awaited.
 (Acts 21:13-14)

-The city of Thessalonica in the first century resembled many of our cities today.
+In the first century, the city of Thessalonica resembled many of our cities today.
 People worshiped all kinds of gods.
 Archeologists have uncovered many Egyptian idols and Romans gods, even coins with Caesar’s image and the inscription of “God” on them.
 Thessalonica was a religiously charged environment.
 Government meetings often included sacrifices, prayers, and offerings to the gods.
-And into this city walked three missionaries named Paul, Silas and Timothy.
+And into this city walked three missionaries named Paul, Silas, and Timothy.